Raaghavi-2007/Ex.No.9/README.md

 ■	Composition (e.g., focal points, perspective)
 ■	Style (e.g., realistic, artistic, cartoonish)
 2. Create the Basic Prompt:
-○	Write an initial, simple description of the Video.
-For example, if the Video shows a landscape, the prompt could be "A serene landscape with mountains and a river."
+○	Write an initial, simple description of the Video and Image.
+For example, if the Video and Image shows a landscape, the prompt could be "A serene landscape with mountains and a river."
 3. Refine the Prompt with More Detail:
 ○	Add specific details such as colors, mood, and time of day.
 For example: "A serene landscape during sunset with purple mountains, a calm river reflecting the colors of the sky, and a few trees along the shore."
 4. Identify Style and Artistic Influences: